-- Twenty (20) sedation cases that were completed as part of or separate from the Board approved sedation training course. - II) If completed separate from the course, then all cases must be completed during the one (1) year period immediately after completion of the approved training program. - III) All of the cases must be performed and documented under the on-site instruction and supervision of a person qualified to administer anesthesia at a deep sedation/general anesthesia level. - IV) All of the cases must be performed and documented by the applicant. - V) Cases may be performed on live patients or as part of a high-fidelity sedation simulation center or program. - VI) All of the cases must meet generally accepted standards for the provision and documentation of moderate sedation. - K. Deep Sedation/General Anesthesia Permit A dentist may obtain a Deep Sedation/General Anesthesia Permit after submitting a Board-approved application and upon successful completion of one of the following educational requirements: - A residency program in general anesthesia that is approved by the American Dental Association, the American Dental Society of Anesthesiology, the Accreditation Council for Graduate Medical Education, the American Osteopathic Association or any successor organization to any of the foregoing; or - An acceptable post-doctoral training program (e.g., oral and maxillofacial surgery) that affords comprehensive and appropriate training necessary to administer and manage deep sedation and general anesthesia commensurate with the American Dental Association Guidelines for teaching the comprehensive control of anxiety and pain in dentistry. - L. Clinical On-Site Inspection for Obtaining Moderate Sedation Privileges or a Deep Sedation/General Anesthesia Permit - 1.
-Any dentist applying for Moderate Sedation Privileges or a Deep Sedation/General Anesthesia Permit will initially be issued a temporary permit upon successfully meeting the educational and/or experience requirements as provided in this Rule XIV.
-The dentist must then undergo a clinical on-site inspection.
+Moderate Sedation Permit by successfully completing one of the following: - a.
+Completing a pediatric residency pursuant to subparagraph 1.a of this Rule XIV.J. - b.
+Meeting the educational criteria pursuant to subparagraph 1.b of this Rule XIV.J, or - c.
+Completing: - i.
+A minimum of 30 hours specific to pediatric patients in addition to or as part of the 60 hours of education pursuant to subparagraph 2.a of this Rule XIV.J; and - ii.
+10 pediatric cases in addition to or as part of the 20 cases of experience pursuant to subparagraph 2.b of this Rule XIV.J. - K. Deep Sedation/General Anesthesia Permit A dentist may obtain a Deep Sedation/General Anesthesia Permit after submitting a Board-approved application and upon successful completion of one of the following educational requirements: - A residency program in general anesthesia that is approved by the American Dental AssociationCommission on Dental Accreditation (CODA), the American Dental Society of Anesthesiology, the Accreditation Council for Graduate Medical Education, the American Osteopathic Association, or any successor organization to any of the foregoing; or - An acceptable post-doctoral training program (e.g., oral and maxillofacial surgery or dental anesthesiology) that affords comprehensive and appropriate training necessary to administer and manage deep sedation and general anesthesia commensurate with the American Dental Association (ADA) Guidelines for teaching the comprehensive control of anxiety and pain in dentistry. - 3.
+A dentist issued a Deep Sedation/General Anesthesia Permit will automatically obtain a Pediatric Designation. - L. Clinical On-Site Inspection for Obtaining, Renewing, or Reinstating a Moderate Sedation Privileges or a Deep Sedation/General Anesthesia Permit - 1.
+Applications for a Moderate Sedation Permit or Deep Sedation/General Anesthesia Permit